glindberg2000/LedgerFlow_AI/cline_docs/activeContext.md

+[MEMORY BANK: ACTIVE]

 # Active Context

 ## Current Focus
-- Implementing and improving backup and restore functionality
-- Enhancing deployment pipeline
-- Setting up development and production environments
-- Implementing security measures
-- Documenting system architecture and processes
-- Creating comprehensive onboarding materials for new team members
-- Integrating MPC tools and dockerized development workflow

-**Critical Schema Issue:**
-- The `profiles_transactionclassification` table (for transaction classification history/audit) is missing from the database, even though the model and migrations exist and are marked as applied.
-- This is a global schema/migration drift problem, not just a data or legacy file issue.
-- Any admin action, cascade, or code that touches the classification history will fail for all clients, not just problematic files.

-## Backup & Restore: Crucial Details

-**Backup Storage Locations:**
-- **Primary (iCloud):**
-  - `~/Library/Mobile Documents/com~apple~CloudDocs/repos/LedgerFlow_Archive/backups/`
-    - `dev/` (development backups)
-    - `prod/` (production backups)
-    - `test/` (test/restore)
-    - `logs/` (backup logs)
-    - `migrations/` (pre-migration backups)
-- **Docker Bind Mounts:**
-  - Dev: `~/Library/Mobile Documents/com~apple~CloudDocs/repos/LedgerFlow_Archive/backups/dev` → `/backups` in postgres/backup containers
-  - Prod: `/Users/greg/Library/Mobile Documents/com~apple~CloudDocs/repos/LedgerFlow_Archive/backups` → `/icloud_backups` in backup container

-**Backup Scripts & Automation:**
-- **Manual/CLI:**
-  - `make backup FILE=...` (see Makefile)
-  - `scripts/db/backup_dev_db.sh` (hourly DB backup, integrity check, retention)
-  - `scripts/db/backup_dev_full.sh` (daily full backup: DB, media, config, manifest)
-- **Cron Jobs:**
-  - Hourly DB: `0 * * * * /path/to/backup_dev_db.sh`
-  - Daily full: `0 2 * * * /path/to/backup_dev_full.sh`
-  - Logs: `~/Library/Mobile Documents/com~apple~CloudDocs/repos/LedgerFlow_Archive/backups/dev/logs/`
-  - Setup: `scripts/db/setup_backup_cron.sh` (installs jobs, test run in 5 min)

-**Restore Procedures:**
-- **Makefile:**
-  - `make restore FILE=...` (see Makefile for env/volume details)
-- **Manual:**
-  - `./restore_db_clean.sh -f path/to/backup.sql.gz` (see cline_docs/database_backup.md)
-- **Test Restore:**
-  - `make restore-test FILE=...` (restores to temp DB, verifies structure/data)

-**Docker Compose: Key Services, Ports, Volumes**
-- **Dev (docker-compose.dev.yml):**
-  - `django`: 9000:8000, media: ledgerflow_dev_media
-  - `postgres`: 5435:5432, data: ledgerflow_dev_postgres_data, backups: bind mount
-  - `redis`: 6379:6379
-  - `adminer`: 8082:8080
-  - `searxng`: 8888:8080 (localhost only)
-- **Prod (docker-compose.prod.yml):**
-  - `django`: 9002:8000, media/static: bind mounts
-  - `postgres`: 5436:5432, data: ledgerflow_postgres_data
-  - `backup`: iCloud backup bind mount

-**Volume Protection & Verification:**
-- Run `make check-volumes` or `./scripts/verify_volumes.sh` to verify Docker volumes and backup directories exist and are writable.
-- Key volumes: `ledgerflow_postgres_data`, `ledgerflow_media`, `searxng_data`, `redis_data`
-- Key bind mounts: see docker-compose files and verify_volumes.sh

-**Backup Integrity & Retention:**
-- Minimum backup size: 10KB (checked in scripts)
-- All backups are verified for size, structure, and test-restored to temp DB
-- Retention: 7 days for hourly/daily, auto-cleanup in scripts
-- iCloud sync: All backups/logs are synced automatically; check iCloud status if missing files

-**Environment Variables/Config:**
-- DB credentials: set in `.env.dev`/`.env.prod` and passed to containers
-- Backup scripts use Docker Compose service/container names (see Makefile/scripts)
-- SearXNG/Redis: see .env.dev and docker-compose for host/port config

-**Logs & Troubleshooting:**
-- Backup logs: `backups/dev/logs/` (iCloud)
-- Script output: check cron logs, script logs, and Docker logs for backup/restore containers
-- For errors: check backup size, permissions, iCloud sync, and container health

-**Full Details:**
-- See `cline_docs/database_backup.md` for a complete backup/restore reference, including safety, verification, and troubleshooting procedures.

-## What I'm Working On Now

-- Updating the batch uploader and parsing workflow to use a hybrid approach for account number:
-  - Account number is **optional** on upload (batch uploader).
-  - Account number is **mandatory** for parsing/processing (must be present before parsing, either by extraction or manual entry).
-- Ensuring UI and backend logic reflect this policy.

-## Recent Changes
-- Committed: Improved category mapping, sorting, and clickable subtotals in all reports.
-- IRS worksheet and all-categories reports now highlight unmapped business categories and allow direct navigation to filtered transactions.
-- **NEW:** Classification logic now always sets `transaction.category` to the mapped, allowed LLM `category_name` for all classification actions (single, batch, escalation).
-This prevents legacy or custom category values (e.g., 'Staging Expenses') from persisting and ensures only allowed business/IRS categories are used.
-Escalation and retry logic is in place to enforce strict mapping and flag for review if the LLM cannot comply.
-- Patched `normalize_parsed_data_df` to guarantee `source`, `file_path`, and `file_name` fields for all imports.
-- Verified First Republic parser and all modular parsers now work with Django import.
-- Cleaned up admin UI and removed legacy parser test utilities.
-- Added and migrated ParsingRun model for import logging.
-- Communicated with Extractor_Dev to coordinate and verify all parser/normalizer changes.
-- Analyzed the batch uploader code and identified that account number is not currently required or set in batch uploads.
-- Decided on hybrid approach for account number requirement after analysis and discussion.
+- Ensuring all modular parsers are contract-compliant and integrated with the ingestion pipeline
+- Maintaining robust, production-ready ingestion and batch upload workflows
+- Supporting further parser integrations and production ingestion
+- Documenting debugging patterns and integration workflows for future reference

+## Recent Achievements
+- All tested parsers (Chase Checking, Capital One CSV, Wells Fargo Visa, First Republic Bank, Wells Fargo Checking CSV) are now contract-compliant and integrated.
+- The batch uploader creates transactions as expected, with correct reporting in the UI and no ingestion-blocking errors.
+- UI for "Transactions Created" now accurately reflects the number of transactions created.
+- NOT NULL constraint errors for fields like `classification_method` and `payee_extraction_method` were fixed by always setting safe defaults.
+- Debug logging, direct communication with parser developers, and careful git/environment management were essential for resolving integration issues.
+- The system is now ready for further parser integrations, with a clear workflow for identifying and fixing contract or integration issues.

+## Debugging & Integration Summary
+- Persistent, contract-compliant parser entrypoints are critical for robust ingestion.
+- Debug logging, direct communication with parser developers, and careful git/environment management are essential for resolving integration issues.
+- The batch uploader was refactored to use dynamic parser selection, robust error handling, and per-file feedback.
+- Transactions are now saved to the DB immediately when "auto-parse" is enabled.
+- All date fields are normalized to `YYYY-MM-DD` and NaN values are replaced with `None` for valid JSON ingestion.
+- The UI and reporting logic now accurately reflect ingestion results.

+## Next Steps
+- Integrate additional parsers as needed
+- Monitor production ingestion for edge cases
+- Continue to document and refine debugging/integration workflows

 ## Outstanding Issue
 - Custom business categories (e.g., 'Staging Expenses') are not mapped to IRS categories (e.g., 'Staging'), so their subtotals may not appear in IRS worksheet reports even if they show in the all-categories report.
 - This results in a disconnect between custom/user-defined categories and standardized IRS worksheet categories.

-## Next Steps / Recommendations
+## Recommendations
-- **Parent Mapping:** Use the `parent_category` field in `BusinessExpenseCategory` to explicitly map custom categories to IRS categories.
-This allows aggregation and reporting to roll up custom categories under the correct IRS line.
+- Use the `parent_category` field in `BusinessExpenseCategory` to explicitly map custom categories to IRS categories.
-- **Fuzzy Matching:** Implement a fuzzy string matching system to suggest or auto-map similar category names (e.g., 'Staging Expenses' → 'Staging').
-This can be used as a fallback or for admin review.
+- Implement a fuzzy string matching system to suggest or auto-map similar category names.
-- **Schema Enforcement During Classification:** During transaction classification, enforce or suggest selection from a controlled vocabulary (IRS + business categories), possibly with auto-complete or admin override, to reduce drift.
+- Enforce or suggest selection from a controlled vocabulary during transaction classification.
-- **Admin UI for Mapping:** Build an admin interface to review, approve, and manage mappings between business and IRS categories, including suggestions for unmapped categories.
+- Build an admin interface to review, approve, and manage mappings between business and IRS categories.
-- **Reporting Logic:** Update report aggregation to use the parent mapping or fuzzy match when rolling up subtotals for IRS worksheet lines.
+- Update report aggregation to use the parent mapping or fuzzy match when rolling up subtotals for IRS worksheet lines.

 ## Action Item
 - Document and discuss the best approach for maintaining robust, user-friendly category mapping between custom business and IRS worksheet categories.
 Prioritize a solution that is maintainable and transparent for both admins and end users.